necrashter/THE2Tester/README.md

 ```
 ./tester.py testdata1 #you first need to chmod +x tester.py
 ```
-If your code passed all the tests, inform me and I will keep track of how many people has approved this dataset.
+If you tested a dataset and passed all the test cases, inform me and I will increase the number of people who approved that dataset.
-Otherwise check your code and if there is a problem with the tester/testdata, open an issue or email me.
+Otherwise check your code and if there is a problem with the tester/testdata, open an issue.

+### Uncofirmed Directory
+Newly generated datasets will be added to this directory and stay there until more people approve them.